Jewish Life at Fordham FAQ

 Do students have to attend church?

 No!
 Fordham invites all members of the Fordham community to mark important moments such as the opening of the school year, with spiritual reflection.
 Some Jewish students sing in the choir that beautifies Sunday services or occasionally join their friends at church.
-All are welcome in church to learn more about Catholicism - and perhaps their own spirituality.
-But attendance is never required!
-Conversely, all are welcome to come to a Shabbat dinner!
+All are welcome to learn more about Catholicism - and perhaps their own spirituality.
+But attendance is never required.
+Conversely, all are welcome to come to a Shabbat dinner or our Community Seder!